cdellacqua/svelte-stack-router/README.md

 Suppose you have 3 pages, lets call them P1, P2, P3.
 The user visits your pages in the following order P1 -> P2 -> P3.

 Each time the user goes to a new page, the previous component gets "paused".
-Its HTML is not removed from the page, its just not displayed.
+Its HTML is not removed from the page, it just isn't displayed.

 If the user goes to P2, the following happens:
 - the StackRouter sees that P2 had previously been created, so its HTML is still in the DOM
-- P2 is raised to the top and displayed, while P3 is lowered.
-P2 is Resumed, while P3 is Paused
+- P2 is raised to the top and displayed, while P3 is lowered, in other words, P2 is Resumed, while P3 is Paused
 - the new stack is P1 -> P3 -> P2
 - the browser history gets modified to reflect this new order

-If the user presses the back button, P2, which is the current top of the stack, is destroyed.
+If the user presses the back button then P2, which is the current top of the stack, is destroyed.
 The page order is not modified: P1 -> P3

 ## Enhanced lifecycle functions